 In Inakadate, the rice field art concept proved to be a runaway success with tourists visiting from around the world.
 The rice paddy art draws approximately 150,000 visitors a year and the number is growing.

 The amazing rice mural art has made the once-unknown Japanese village famous.
-The recent rice field art boom has created various platforms for exchange between tourists and locals, leading to people having a better understanding of agriculture and heightened awareness for things such as food safety.
+The recent rice field art boom has created various platforms for exchange between tourists and locals, leading to people having a better understanding of agriculture and heightened awareness of things such as food safety.
 On top of that, admission fees, on-site food stalls, and utilizing multiple venues create a ripple effect that revitalizes the entire area.
 With international visitors from countries such as China and France, Japan’s rice field art is sure to spread even further!